- Yes

 - No

 Hello everybody.
 I’d like to suggest the Northrop XP-79B for US aviation in War Thunder.
 The XP-79B was a jet-powered, prone-piloted flying wing interceptor.
 “Flying Ram” was one of the nicknames for this aircraft.
 Contrary to popular urban myth, the XP-79B was never intended to ram other aircraft since it was planned to have armament.
-Hence, I feel the “Flying Chainsaw” is a much more appropriate unofficial nickname for such aircraft due to the shape of its wings, which resembled an old-fashioned chainsaw.
+Hence, I feel the “Flying Chainsaw” is a much more appropriate unofficial nickname for such aircraft due to the shape of its wings, which resemble an old-fashioned chainsaw.
 Anyways, the aircraft was designed and developed by Jack Northrop as a purely jet-powered interceptor for the US Army Air Forces, where the pilot would operate the aircraft in a prone position, supposedly to withstand much greater g-forces in pitch.
-The aircraft’s wings were reinforced with a welded aluminum structure to protect the fuel tanks from enemy gunfire of the bombers.
+The aircraft’s wings were reinforced with a welded aluminum structure to protect the fuel tanks from the enemy gunfire of the bombers.
 However, the project was canceled after the XP-79B was involved in a tragic accident.

 - Flying wing interceptor aircraft